-The Schools Egg Laying Competition, conducted by Melbourne Royal®, gives students a hands-on experience raising and caring for young poultry, giving them an insight into what is required of producers in the modern commercial poultry industry.
+The Schools Egg Laying Competition, conducted by Melbourne Royal, gives students a hands-on experience raising and caring for young poultry, giving them an insight into what is required of producers in the modern commercial poultry industry.

-2022 Key Dates
+2023 Key Dates

-Date Item Tuesday 18 January Entries open.
-All schools are invited to submit their entries Thursday 31 March Entries close.
-All entry forms must be submitted by 5pm June (Date TBC) Five (5) birds are delivered to your school.
+Date Item Wednesday 1st February • Entries open.
+All schools are invited to submit their entries Friday 7 April • Entries close.
+All entry forms must be submitted by 5pm June (Date TBC) • Five (5) birds are delivered to your school.
 Birds will be approximately 6-10 weeks old and will already be vaccinated.
-Wednesday 21 September Schools deliver birds and posters to Melbourne Showgrounds.
+Wednesday 20 September Schools deliver birds and posters to Melbourne Showgrounds.
 More information will be supplied closer to the date.
-Thursday 22 September Judging Evaluation of exhibits (birds)Project competition Friday 23 September Egg laying competition commences, Melbourne Royal® staff collect eggs daily and place in display cabinet.
-Sunday 2 October Judging Egg laying Awards Presentation - Livestock Pavilion Overall winner announced Schools can collect their birds after the presentation of the overall winner has been conducted Monday 3 October Final day for schools to collect their birds 10am - 12pm
+Thursday 21 September Judging • Evaluation of exhibits (birds) • Project competition Friday 22 September Egg laying competition commences Melbourne Royal staff collect eggs daily and place in display cabinet Saturday 30 September Judging of egg laying Sunday 1 October Awards presentation Overall winner announced Schools can collect their birds after the presentation Monday 2 October • Final day for schools to collect their birds 10am - 12pm